hfietz/bootsy/README.md

 * Symfony 2.2.1
 * Doctrine 2.2 (only the DBAL is used so far)

-It will probably also use:

 * Swift Mailer
 * Friends Of Symfony User Bundle

+Doctrine ORM is used by the FOSUserBundle to find users in the db.

-I am still very hesitant to use the Doctrine ORM, not because there's anything wrong with it, rather because I tend to not get a lot out of ORMs in general.
+I am still very hesitant to use the Doctrine ORM in general, not because there's anything wrong with it, rather because I tend to not get a lot out of ORMs in general.
 This is mostly due to a habit of creating a rather rich model layer that often turns out to map badly to a normalized database.